 Outside Water Conservation Tips

 Choose the right plants for this area.
 Native and drought-tolerant plants require much less water than other plants.
 And they are more likely to be resistant to pests and diseases.
-Check out the following sites for more information on native and drought-tolerant plants for this area:
+Check out the following for more information on native and drought-tolerant plants for this area:

 - City of Austin Native and Adapted Landscape Plants